UNITY-Physics/unity_t1mapping_paper/data/phantom/Description.md

 # Phantom data
-The first string in the filename indicates the site, there is one .csv file for site.
+The first part of the filename represents the site, and there is one .csv file per site.
+Additionally, a .xlsx file is available, containing the log of temperatures for each scan session across the different sites.